 - Weakened immune system and increased risk of infection

-3 alternatives to sleeping pills
+3 alternatives to sleeping pills for a good sleep

 Before we suggest 3 alternatives to medication, it is important to note that your environment, hygiene and lifestyle play a role in your ability to sleep and recover well from a night’s sleep.